Adult patient with sepsis. What can be seen? Continue reading

 PH = 7.236, that is moderate acidaemia

 HCO3 = 12.5 mmol/L. So we have metabolic acidosis.

-Next, we need to calculate the anion gap and the compensation for this patient.
+Next we need to calculate the compensation and the the anion gap.

 The chest x-ray is from an elderly patient with septic delirium.
 What can be noticed?
 Continue reading

 21 year old man presented to ED with fatigue and weakness.
 His blood gases showed the following:

 PH = 7.415, this is within normal range. slightly more to the alkelaemic side.

 pCO2 = 34 mmHg, that is slightly low, this patient is hyperventilating.
 (Normal pCO2 is 40 mmHg on arterial blood and 48 mmHg on venous blood).

 The following knee x-ray is from an adult with knee swelling post twisting injury.
 What can be seen?
 Continue reading